VariantSync/Vatras/README.md

 Additionally, our library comes with a small demo.
 When run in a terminal, our demo will show a translation roundtrip, showcasing the circle of compilers developed for identifying the map of variability languages (Section 5).

-## Hardware Dependencies

-There are no specific hardware dependencies.
-The library and its demo were tested on standard laptops.

 ## Kick-the-Tires

 This section gives you a short "Getting Started" guide.